PX4/PX4-user_guide/en/gps_compass/septentrio_asterx-rib.md

 1. Make sure the receiver is powered with at least 3.3V.
 You can use the micro USB connector or the open ended supply (labeled "PWR & GND") on the 44 pin cable for this.
 2. Connect one or two GNSS antennas to the external antenna ports on the AsteRx-i3 D board.
-3. Connect the 44-pin cable to the AsteRx-i3 D board on RIB and connect the 6 pin JST GH connector to the UART & I2C B port on the Pixhawk 4 as shown in the diagram above.
+3. Connect the 44-pin cable to the AsteRx-i3 D board on RIB and connect the 10-pin JST connector to the `GPS MODULE` port on the Pixhawk 4 as shown in the diagram above.
+4. In the web interface or with Rx Tools, set the receiver's baut rate to 115200 (this is the default value).

 :::note